What is Self-Talk?

 Second, we can commit to pushing ourselves to do one thing we don’t “feel” like doing, but are fully capable of doing each morning.

 Each time we push ourselves, we prove to ourselves the truth of the “solution-focused” storyline.

 Perhaps this means you commit to taking up daily exercise each morning.
 It may seem difficult or undesirable when you get started, but by the time you finish you have proved to yourself, your will is stronger than your feelings.

 Or maybe it means separating a large task, such as cleaning out your house, into small, daily goals and forcing yourself to do one task each day.

 It isn’t easy to change the way we talk to ourselves, but it is completely possible.

-In fact, beginning to change the way we think by allowing the goal of adopting a “solution-focused” storyline, rather than our feelings, to guide our behavior can be our first practice of positive self-talk and this new mindset!
+In fact, changing the way we think by allowing the goal of adopting a “solution-focused” storyline to guide our behaviour can be our first practice of positive self-talk and this new mindset!

 Tweet this post:

 If you enjoyed this article, please donate $2